evryn/laravel-code-challenge-1/README.md

 ### Development
 The developer will do the project in 3 versions.
 The first two are required to complete the project, and the other is optional.
 You'll have one day to work on the project and decide how you're going to balance the things we care about (see below).
-Some people choose to do the required levels but keep the code as clean and high quality as possible, and some care about the task completion.
+Some people choose to do the required versions but keep the code as clean and high quality as possible, and some care about the task completion.

 We care about:
 - Code Quality & Standardization